LLM Priors for ERM over Programs: Introduction

 \section{Introduction}

-At its core, machine learning seeks algorithms that uncover structure in data: given input–output examples, the goal is to recover an unknown function that generalizes to unseen inputs.
-Classical learning theory provides conditions under which this is possible.
-In particular, when the target lies in a finite hypothesis class, empirical risk minimization (ERM) requires only a modest number of samples—scaling logarithmically with the class size~\citep{10.1145/1968.1972,Vapnik1998}.
-For example, if the target can be expressed as a short program of length $L$ over an alphabet $\Sigma$, then $\mathcal{O}(L \log |\Sigma|)$ samples suffice.
+At its core, supervised learning asks for an algorithmic recipe for recovering structure from data: given labeled examples $(x,y)$ from an unknown rule, produce a predictor that generalizes to unseen inputs.
+A central lesson of classical learning theory is that \emph{simplicity} enables sample efficiency.
+In particular, for a finite hypothesis class $\mathcal{H}$, empirical risk minimization (ERM) needs only $\tilde O(\log|\mathcal{H}|)$ examples to generalize~\citep{10.1145/1968.1972,Vapnik1998}.
+This immediately suggests a compelling perspective on \emph{program learning}: if the target rule can be implemented by a short program of length $L$ over a token alphabet $\Sigma$, then the effective hypothesis class size is at most $|\Sigma|^L$, and hence $\tilde O(L\log|\Sigma|)$ labeled examples suffice.

-The challenge lies in computation.
-Exhaustive program enumeration guarantees that we will eventually find the needle, but only by sifting through an exponentially large haystack of candidate programs.
-Concretely, if the target program has length $L$ over an alphabet $\Sigma$, then the number of candidate strings of length at most $L$ is $|\mathcal{L}_{\leq L}| = \sum_{\ell=1}^{L} |\Sigma|^\ell = \Theta(|\Sigma|^L)$.
-Even when verifying each candidate requires only linear time in the sample size $m$, the total runtime scales as $\Theta(m \, |\Sigma|^L)$.
-In practice, this brute-force search becomes infeasible even for modest $L$ (e.g., $L{=}20$ with $|\Sigma|{=}10$ already yields $10^{20}$ candidates).
+The obstacle is computation.
+A direct implementation of ERM is length-first program enumeration: search all programs of length at most $L$ and return the first that fits the data.
+But the number of candidates grows exponentially, $|\mathcal{L}_{\le L}|=\sum_{\ell=1}^{L}|\Sigma|^\ell=\Theta(|\Sigma|^L)$, so even when verification is fast, the overall runtime scales as $\Theta(m|\Sigma|^L)$.
+Thus, the classical route to sample-efficient learning of short programs is computationally infeasible for even moderate $L$ (e.g., $L{=}20$ and $|\Sigma|{=}10$ already yields $10^{20}$ candidates).